mh-117/SURE_project/Peripheral/README.md

 * PeripheralArduino-PA: File for initiating a connection between the Arduino Nano and Adafruit Bluefruit (specifically for testing, this file establishes Peripheral A)
 * PeripheralArduino-PB: File for initiating a connection between the Arduino Nano and Adafruit Bluefruit (specifically for testing, this file establishes Peripheral B)
 * PeripheralArduino-PC: File for initiating a connection between the Arduino Nano and Adafruit Bluefruit (specifically for testing, this file establishes Peripheral C)
+* PeripheralArduino-PX: This is a template code for new peripheral.
+See areas with a FIX ME for sections that need to be updated according to the new peripheral's name

 Features of the Peripherals
 ----------